TD22057/insteon-mqtt/doc/mqtt.md

 This command turns the LED on a KeypadLinc button on or off.
 This also toggles the internal state of the button.
-So if a button LED is turned off, the next click of the button will send out an ON command (and vice versa).
+So if a button LED is turned off, the next click of the button will send out an ON command (and vice verse).
 Button is an integer in the range [1,8].
 In the 6 button version, buttons 1,2 and 7,8 are not commandable and can only be toggled by sending on/off commands.